vistalab-technion/cs236860-tutorials/README.md

 # Setting up:
-1) Make sure conda is installed on your PC.
+-  Make sure conda is installed on your PC.

-2) Create an environment using the .yml file in this repo using

-    "conda env create -f environment.yml"
+-  Create an environment using the .yml file provided in the repo "conda env create -f environment.yml"

-3) This sets the environment named "cs236860-tutorials" in your conda.
+-  This sets the environment named "cs236860-tutorials" in your conda.

-4) Whenever you wish to run the tutorial, you can just run
+-  Whenever you wish to run the tutorial, you can just enter the environment, i.e, run:
     "conda env activate cs236860-tutorials"

-5) When we update the dependencies, just go to the environment library and do

-  "conda env update"
+-  After each tutorial is updated, just go to the environment library and run "conda env update" to get the latest packages that are required to run the tutorial.